-At June 30, 2010, the City is committed to four contracts.
-In the Airport Fund, a governmental activity, approximately \$1,374,000 remains on the Airport Parallel and Infield Taxiway improvements.
-In the Park Development Fund, a governmental activity, approximately \$608,000 remains on the Northeast Neighborhood Park construction.
-In the Wastewater Capital Fund, a business-type activity, approximately \$1,708,000 remains on the High School Basin Inflow and Infiltration project and approximately \$291,000 remains on the Saylor's Addition Sanitary Sewer Rehabilitation project.
+At June 30, 2009, the City is committed to four contracts.
+In the General Fund, a governmental activity, approximately \$764,000 remains on the Aquatic Center Energy Efficiency Retrofit.
+In the Public Safety Facilities Construction Fund, a governmental activity, approximately \$40,000 remains on the construction of the Civic Hall.
+In the Park Development Fund, a governmental activity, approximately \$293,000 remains on the Kiwanis Marine Park and Joe Dancer Park improvements.
+In the Wastewater Capital Fund, a business-type activity, approximately \$571,000 remains on the Elm Street Sanitary Sewer Rehabilitation project.